Exekutiveone/Ares/README.md

 - `GET /api/assets/<id>` – fetch one asset
 - `PUT /api/assets/<id>` – update fields of an asset
 - `DELETE /api/assets/<id>` – remove an asset

+## SimulateAsset Map Editor

+The `SimulateAsset` folder contains a small HTML interface for creating maps with obstacles and target points.
+Open `SimulateAsset/map2.html` in a browser to interact with the editor.
+Use the **Target** dropdown to place a green marker on the grid or the remove checkbox to erase it again.
+Maps can be saved to JSON or uploaded through the Flask API described above.